casdoor/casdoor-website/docs/provider/storage/aliyun-oss.md

 ALIBABA_CLOUD_OIDC_TOKEN_FILE=/var/run/secrets/tokens/oidc-token
 ```

-Replace `YOUR_ACCOUNT_ID`, `YOUR_ROLE_NAME`, and `YOUR_PROVIDER_NAME` with your actual values from the [RAM console](https://ram.console.aliyun.com/).
-The token file path is typically mounted automatically by the Kubernetes service account system.

-In the Casdoor storage provider configuration, leave the Client ID and Client Secret fields empty.
-Casdoor will automatically detect the RRSA environment and handle authentication using the OIDC token.
+In the Casdoor storage provider, leave **Client ID** and **Client secret** empty.
+Casdoor will use the OIDC token to obtain temporary credentials.
+If RRSA is unavailable, it falls back to static credentials.

-If RRSA credentials cannot be obtained, Casdoor gracefully falls back to static credentials, ensuring your application continues to work even during configuration changes.

 :::tip

-For production deployments in Alibaba Cloud ACK, RRSA is the recommended approach as it eliminates credential management overhead and enhances security through short-lived tokens.
+For production on Alibaba Cloud ACK, RRSA is recommended: no stored secrets and short-lived tokens.
 :::

-You can now use Alibaba Cloud storage services in your application with improved security and flexibility.